-- If I send letters of recommendation to CASPA, do I need to submit them to AACC as well?
+- If I send letters of recommendation to CASPA, do I need to submit them to UMB as well?

-No, AACC obtains letters of recommendation from CASPA.
+No, UMB obtains letters of recommendation from CASPA.
 It is the student’s responsibility to make sure that CASPA receives all three letters of recommendation.

 - I do not have a background in the health care field.
 How can I obtain patient contact experience?

 Patient contact experience is recommended; however, it is not required.
 A student who does not have patient contact experience can take a one-semester course and possibly earn a professional certificate in just four months and begin to accrue patient contact experience hours as a paid health professional (or nationally certified professional such as an EMT).
-Some of the courses are offered during the fall and spring semesters at Anne Arundel Community College.
-Some are even offered during the summer session.
 Volunteer and student hours are not considered under the program’s current definition for patient contact experience.

 - What are the PANCE first-time pass rates?

 - How many seats are available in the PA program?